basho/riak_kv/docs/NextGenREPL.md

 Replication in Riak has an interesting history, going through multiple stages of reinvention, whilst being hidden from public view as a closed-source add-on for many years.
 The code is now open-source, and the [`riak_repl`](https://github.com/basho/riak_repl) codebase amounts to over 22K lines of code, which can be run in multiple different modes of operation.
 There are many ways in which you can configure replication, but all methods have hidden caveats and non-functional challenges.

-In its most up-to-date incarnation, prior to the end of Basho, the final implementation of MDC replication involved:
+In the final implementation of replication prior to the end of Basho, the replication services were based on:

-* A real-time replication solution which tried to reliably (i.e. handling failure and back-pressure) queue updates from one cluster to another;
+* A real-time replication solution which tried to reliably (i.e. handling failure and back-pressure) queue and send updates from one cluster to another;

 * A key-listing full-synchronisation feature that would allow for reconciliation between clusters - that had significant resource overheads, and in large clusters would take many hours to complete.

 * An AAE-based full-synchronisation mechanism that could be run with substantially lower overheads, and in shorter time, than the key-listing full-sync mechanism - but which would frequently fail (in some cases impacting the availability of the cluster on which it was run).
 Note that the AAE-based full-sync was never released by basho other than as a *technical preview*.

-These replication mechanisms had some further limitations:
+These replication mechanisms had some key limitations:

 * `riak_repl` could not be reliably used to replicate between clusters of [different ring-sizes](https://docs.riak.com/riak/kv/2.2.3/using/reference/v3-multi-datacenter/architecture/index.html#restrictions) - meaning that data migrations necessary for customers with ring-size expansion needs had to be handled by bespoke customer application planning and logic (following the deprecation of the unreliable ring-resizing feature).